H-isaac23/Youtube-Streams-Liker/README.md

-# Youtube-video-liker
+# Youtube-stream-liker

-This is a project using python which looks through a file with channel IDs and checks whether a stream is on or not.
+This is a project using python which looks through a file with channel IDs and checks whether a stream from that channel is active or not.
 If there is a stream, the script will like the video with the email and password in the environment variables.

 ## How is it used?